 The Whale Sharks in Bicol

 The entire region of South Luzon is a paradise for those travellers that desire to escape from the major tourist destinations.
 The ideal place for those who want an excursion/day trip far away from the chaotic cities, often overcrowded.
-The characteristics of the landscape, modelled by Vulcan peaks, makes it a unique sight.
+The characteristics of the landscape, modelled by Vulcan peaks, make it a unique sight.

 And you will have chances to make sea tours around the fisherman’s village of Donsol and see the whale sharks living in the area.